Ramonce Taylor: Allen Wranglers

 In 2012, Taylor signed with the Allen Wranglers of the Indoor Football League (IFL) after the team had signed Terrell Owens and about a month into the season.
-Taylor found himself playing sparingly in his first 5 games, mostly handeling kickoff returns.
+Taylor found himself playing sparingly in his first 5 games, mostly handling kickoff returns.
 But after Owens was waived, Taylor got more playing time and was named IFL offensive player of the week for week 15 and special teams player of the week in weeks 14 and 17.
 Despite a late start, he ended the season 3rd in the League in kickoff return TDs (5) and kickoff return average (22.5).
 He had over 900 yards in KO returns, 200 yards of receiving, 11 touchdowns and 142 tackles on defense.
 The Wranglers lost in the first round of the playoffs despite Taylor scoring 3 touchdowns on 93 yards receiving.
 In that game Taylor set two league post-season records with 165 yards in kickoff return yards in a game and 256 All-Purpose Yards in a game, including the 3rd longest post season KO Return of 56 yards and also had the 2nd highest KO return average in the IFL playoffs per season and 3rd highest per game with 27.5 yards per return.